medardm/django-todolist-api/README.md

 # Introduction
-This project is the back-end api of the todo-list project built using Next.js
+This project is the back-end api built using Django of the [todolist frontend](https://github.com/medardm/nextjs-todolist-frontend).

 ## Setup Instructions